Fixed points of nonnegative neural networks: Fixed points of -neural networks

-\begin{remark} As can be observed from Corollaries \ref{uniqulo} and \ref{cor.uniqueness} and Proposition \ref{proposition.primitive}, in practice, it is quite natural to expect that a neural network $T$ using only activation functions that are concave in the nonnegative orthant is going to satisfy conditions (A3)-(A5), and therefore, has a unique fixed point if and only if $\rho(T_\infty)<1.$ Furthermore, from Proposition \ref{p3} (see also Corollary~\ref{nonemptylo}), we observe that $\Fix{T}$ remains simple if only conditions (A3)-(A4) are satisfied by $T$ and its activation functions are not necessarily all concave, because $\Fix{T}$ is in this case an interval (which degenerates to a point if $T$ satisfies also (A5)).
+\begin{remark} From Corollary \ref{uniqulo}, we verify that, if a neural network $T$ of the form (\ref{dnn}) is in $(A_{0,1,2,3})$, then $\Fix{T}$ is either the empty set or a singleton.
+Moreover, from Corollary~\ref{nonemptylo} and Proposition~\ref{p3}, we conclude that $\Fix{T}$ remains simple if $T$ is more generally an $(A_{0,1,2})$-neural network, because in this case $\Fix{T}$ is an interval.
 This result is obtained in Proposition \ref{p3} under the assumption that $T$ grows ``fast enough'' at its fixed points, i.e., it satisfies the conditions of lower- and upper-primitivity on $\emptyset\neq\Fix{T}\subset\op{int}(\sgens{k}_+).$ \end{remark}

-At this stage, it is clear that it is important to provide an easily verifiable criterion of lower- and upper-primitivity assumed to hold at $u\in\Fix{T}.$ Fortunately, for monotonic and (weakly) scalable functions, such as the networks considered in this paper, the following sufficient condition exists.
+From the above remark, we note that providing an easily verifiable sufficient condition of lower- and upper-primitivity to hold at an arbitrary $u\in\Fix{T}$ is important for obtaining information about the shape of the fixed point set of neural networks.
+Fortunately, for neural networks that are differentiable at their fixed points, the following sufficient condition exists.
+We note that, in view of Remark \ref{lu_primitive}, it is sufficient to verify this condition for a particular fixed point $u\in\Fix{T}$ to guarantee that it holds for every other point in $\Fix{T}.$